SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Valleybrook.md

 - [[Wallabian]]s (majority)
 - [[Quokkan]]s, jovial traders and musicians
 - Occasional [[Thornar]] traders and guides
-- Wanderers of various races attracted by [[Valleybrook]]'s tales and serenity
+- Wanderers of various races attracted by Valleybrook's tales and serenity

 **Main Trade Exports:**
 - High-quality textiles woven with grass and adorned with tales.